realmaster42/EverybodyEditsProtocol/README.md

 Occurs when someone changes their smiley.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.

 `[1] Integer` Smiley
-> The smiley identifier.
+> The smiley id.

 ### <a id="rm-favorited">"favorited"</a>
 Occurs when you successfully favorited the world.